 SPEAK WITH A TEAM MEMBER (770) 920-6030

-if a house is in probate can it be soldNavigating real estate matters in probate can be overwhelming, especially if you’ve been appointed as the personal representative.
-You may be at a loss as to where to start, and what decisions to make in certain situations.
+probate real estateNavigating probate real estate matters can be overwhelming, especially if you’ve been appointed as the personal representative.
+You may be at a loss as to where to start and what decisions to make in certain situations.

-Even more challenging is resolving conflicting interests among family members and satisfying creditor claims.
 Ultimately, you will need to balance the various demands and priorities of all parties involved to ensure that the probate process goes as smoothly as possible.

 This article will help you understand the nuances of the probate real estate process, but if you’re uncertain, consider consulting a probate attorney.

-Who Is Allowed To Manage The Real Estate?
+Who Is Allowed to Manage the Real Estate?

 If there is a will, the loved one may have nominated someone they trust — an executor — to manage the estate.
 They will be authorized to decide on estate matters but only after the Probate Court accepts the will.